-1 R. B. Thieme, Jr., Armageddon (Houston: R. B. Thieme, Jr., Bible Ministries, 2002), 10-11.
+3 R. B. Thieme, Jr., Armageddon (Houston: R. B. Thieme, Jr., Bible Ministries, 2002), 10-11.
 See also the summary by William Ewing accompanying the visual, "MAP-Armageddon."

-- 'And I will grant wonders in the sky above and signs on the earth below, blood, and fire, and vapor of smoke.' - 13.
-The paragraph is introduced by the phrase, "I will grant" which is the predictive future active indicative of the verb δίδωμαι (dídōmai): which indicates that something will take place or come to pass, summarizing the action: "it will take place." - This verb reveals the introduction of a divine policy to 14. issue a warning of upcoming judgment.
-It is displayed by both celestial and terrestrial phenomena. - 15.
-This means the Tribulation is in its final throes as the armies converge on Jerusalem placing resident Jews in serious danger of annihilation. - The two classifications of warning are "wonders in the 16. sky above" and "signs on the earth below."
-The "wonders" are "blood, fire, and vapor of smoke." - "Blood" is emblematic of war and carnage specifically 17. at the termination of the Armageddon Campaign, "fire" characterizes the divine execution of the aggressors making up the four armies and carried out in a supernatural way," and "pillars of smoke" are symbolic of the destruction of ecumenical religion. - "Blood" is used to describe the horrors of warfare and 18. specifically in this passage to describe the Lord's miraculous slaughter of these armies advancing on Ierusalem. - 19.
+- 17. "Blood" is emblematic of war and carnage specifically at the termination of the Armageddon Campaign, "fire" characterizes the divine execution of the aggressors making up the four armies and carried out in a supernatural way," and "pillars of smoke" are symbolic of the destruction of ecumenical religion. - 18.
+"Blood" is used to describe the horrors of warfare and specifically in this passage to describe the Lord's miraculous slaughter of these armies advancing on Jerusalem. - 19.
 For details on how this strategy will be executed, consult Revelation 14:14-20.
 Revelation chapters 15-18 continue to reveal more details including the seven bowl judgments. - 20.
 "Fire" is emblematic of mass slaughter.
-When the righteous are under assault from emissaries of the Dark Side, deliverance will often intervene through divine Providence.

-This idea is abhorrent to the adherents of progressive 21. ideology.
-The feminization of a culture leads to pacifism based on the incredulous idea that no problem may be solved through aggression.

-- If innocent people are left defenseless by those who 22. succeed in imposing more strenuous gun-control laws, then criminals will have open season on the lawabiding. - 23.
-In our context, Jews and Gentiles are innocent targets of the demonic armies that constrict around the city of Ierusalem.
-Who will deliver them? - These people are in a "no hope" situation and they are 24. helpless to do anything about it.
-The only solution is the divine solution. - 25.
-The divine solution will take the form of a miracle which is the only hope from the human perspective, but, when the Lord is the solution, then total and massive slaughter brings the satanic threat to heel. - As Speed used to opine regarding those who needed 26. killing, he'd say, "The Good Lord is about to put the quietus on them."2 - The end result of this "fire" is described in: 26.
+When the righteous are under assault from emissaries of the Dark Side, deliverance will often intervene through divine Providence. - 21.
+This idea is abhorrent to the adherents of Progressive ideology.
+The feminization of a culture leads to pacifism based on the incredulous idea that no problem may be solved through aggression. - 22.
+If innocent people are left defenseless by those who succeed in imposing more strenuous gun-control laws, then criminals will have open season on the lawabiding. - 23.
+In our context, Jews and Gentiles are innocent targets of the demonic armies that constrict around the city of Jerusalem.
+Who will deliver them? - 24.
+These people are in a "no hope" situation and they are helpless to do anything about it.
+The only solution is the divine solution.